smartcontractkit/chainlink-automation/docs/100_OVERVIEW.md

 - What should be the observation size limits? (check data, perform data, etc.)
 - What should be report size limits? (perform data is a big factor)
 - How is the best way to pass off-chain config values to plugin components?

+## Cost Analysis

+It is with intentions of producing a more informed decision that a cost analysis is included.
+The primary focus is on costs incurred via data egress.

+More information on cost: [COST](./800_COST_ANALYSIS.md)